 3.1 Spatial patterns and similarity

-The priority rank maps showed different spatial patterns when compared across the different data groups.
+The priority rank maps showed different spatial patterns when accounting for either species occurrence, ecosystem services or both.
 With all features included in the analyses (ALL), the highest priority areas were found mostly in Southern Europe (Spain, Italy and Greece) and South Eastern Europe (Bulgaria and Romania) with some priorities also in Northern Fennoscandia (Fig. 3A-C).
 The highest priority areas for ESs only (Fig. 3D-F) were concentrated in mountainous regions in Central Europe, Spain and Italy.
 We identified more isolated high-priority areas also in the North-Western UK and Portugal as well as in the southern part of Fennoscandia.
 The priority rank patterns for biodiversity features (BD) had a distinct bimodal distribution with high priority areas both in the south (the Mediterranean basin) and north (the subarctic Fennoscandia) (Fig. 3H-I).
 The patterns on rank priorities were spatially much more similar when compared across the different methods (RWR, ZON and ILP).
 On a visual inspection, RWR (Fig. 3A, 3D and 3H) and ILP (Fig. 3C, 3F and 3I) produced almost identical priority patterns, whereas ZON (Fig. 3B, 3E and 3G) produced slightly more dispersed priority patterns.